Labradoodles

 The primary draw to the Labradoodle was the low and non-shedding coats, but as people quickly discovered, they possessed a wonderful disposition.
 The Labradoodle’s future was set.

 Australian Multi-Gen Labradoodle breeder Judy Hickey of Snug Harbor Labradoodles provides her characterization of the dogs, “There’s an intuitiveness to the Australian Multi Gen Labradoodles.
-"They have a very human-like nature and if you look at either Tegan Park or Rutland Manor websites, they call them “clown-like.”
+"They have a very human-like nature.
 And that was sort of a depiction until I had them myself.
 Then I discovered they are very funny!
 They have a childlike playfulness about them.”

 These dogs became so adaptable, their intelligence and resolve attracted people and trainers who wanted dogs for sports, guidance, and therapy.